shawnwbts/shawnwbts.github.io/_pages/about.md

 # 🔥 News
 - *2026.03*: &nbsp;🎉 One paper was accepted by ESWA 2026!
 - *2025.12*: &nbsp;🎉 Received a verbal offer from an overseas supervisor and will apply for the CSC Scholarship.
-Planned one-year joint Ph.D. training abroad (Sep.
+Planned one-year joint Ph.D. training abroad under the guidance of [Lingxiao Jiang](https://faculty.smu.edu.sg/profile/jiang-lingxiao-896)(Sep.
 2026 – Aug.
 2027).
 - *2025.07*: &nbsp;🎉 One paper was accepted by TOSEM 2025!
 <!-- - *2024.09*: &nbsp;🎉 One paper was accepted by APSEC 2024! -->
 - *2024.09*: &nbsp;🎉 One paper was accepted by TSE 2024!